The Triumvir Method

 Synthesis

 Weighs the tension.
 Determines sufficiency.
-Issues a verdict - not a recommendation.
+Issues a verdict - not advice.

 Three Verdicts